leanprover/fp-lean/functional-programming-lean/src/getting-to-know/conveniences.md

 {{#example_decl Examples/Intro.lean even}}
 ```
 Just as there is special syntax to make list patterns more readable than using `List.cons` and `List.nil` directly, natural numbers can be matched using literal numbers and `+`.
-For instance, `even` can also be defined like this:
+For example, `even` can also be defined like this:
 ```lean
 {{#example_decl Examples/Intro.lean evenFancy}}
 ```